ColoVista Country Club in Bastrop: Elevations rare for central Texas golf course

-BASTROP, TX -- Long before it was a reality, Les Appelt envisioned a golf hole that has become recognized throughout Texas.
+BASTROP, Texas -- Long before it was a reality, Les Appelt envisioned a golf hole that has become recognized throughout Texas.

-When you climb to the tee box of the 191-yard, par-3 No. 15 at ColoVista Country Club, you might think you are in the Rockies.
+When you climb to the tee box of the 191-yard, par-3 15th hole at ColoVista Country Club, you might think you are in the Rockies.

-"It's almost funny seeing the reaction of golfers when they see the view at 15," said Head Pro J. Moore McDonough.
+"It's almost funny seeing the reaction of golfers when they see the view at 15," Head Professional J. Moore McDonough said.
 "It's like a calf seeing a cattle guard for the first time.
 There's this blank stare and then reality sets in -- you have to hit a golf shot."

 The view is amazing.
 The sheer drop down to the green is enough.
-But this view is also surrounded by the heavily-wooded Lost Pines area of Central Texas and Hill Country bluffs.
+But this view is also surrounded by the heavily-wooded Lost Pines area of central Texas and the Hill Country bluffs.
 Not to mention you can spot the Colorado River snaking its way in the distance.

 Yep, this is why Appelt called it ColoVista.